Wellbeing Outnumbered Dad Style

-D) The time zone change isn’t too bad so bed times aren’t too affected.
+D) There's no time zone change so bed times aren’t affected which is a real bonus.

 E) It’s pretty much guaranteed sunshine which my pasty skin is calling out for!

-Do men get as stressed as women pre holiday?
+Q Do men get as stressed as women do pre holiday?

 I am also not a fan of rushing in the airport.
 I travel for business a lot so am a professional when it comes to packing and navigating airports in the most efficient way possible.
 It’s a different thing altogether when you have the family in tow – everything is a lot slower and we always seem to be late, which raises my blood pressure!

-What do you do to help your own wellbeing in general? (explain foods you try and eat/ exercise/ meditation anything else) please explain why, when you discovered this and how it's helped you or any other tips.
+Q What do you do to help your own wellbeing in general? (explain foods you try and eat / exercise / meditation anything else) please explain why, when you discovered this and how it's helped you or any other tips.

-At Neom we believe that lack of sleep, poor energy, stress and mood dips are all related - do you agree? why/ why not? is this the same for men as it is for women?
+Q At NEOM, we believe that lack of sleep, poor energy, stress and mood dips are all related - do you agree? why / why not? is this the same for men as it is for women?

-At Neom we have a mantra - 'wellbeing small steps, big difference' - do you agree? why/ why not?
+Q At NEOM we have a mantra - "wellbeing small steps, big difference" - do you agree? why / why not?

-What Neom must haves are you taking with you in your case this year?
+Q What NEOM must haves are you taking with you in your case this year?
 Or do you just steal Clemmies?
 (We won't judge!)